-NOTICE: The hours that the permit counter is open will be changing.
-Beginning January 3, 2017 the permit counter will be open from 9:00 a.m. to 4:30 p.m.
+NOTICE: The permit counter is open from 9 a.m. to 4:30 p.m.
 The last customer will be accepted at 4:15 p.m.

 Development Services is responsible for overseeing the City's codes, ordinances and associated permit processes that relate to development that occurs within the City.